dhis2/dhis2-docs-implementation/content/metadata_assessment/introduction.md

 There are 3 discrete processes we can associate with performing the metadata assessment:

 1. Running the built-in (meta) data integrity check
-2. Running a series of SQL queries/scripts - referred to as the extended metadata assessment
+2. Running a series of SQL queries/scripts through the use of an R-markdown report - referred to as the extended metadata assessment
 3. Running various manual checks to review the configuration of items that can not be checked via a script

 ![processes](resources/images/processes.png)

 The following detailed sections of this guide support performing these components of the assessment:

-- **Metadata Assessment Checklist:** provides you with a detailed checklist of items that should be checked when performing a review of the meta-data in the system for both the data integrity check as well as the extended assessment.
+- **Metadata Assessment Checklist:** provides you with a detailed checklist of items that should be checked when performing a review of the meta-data in the system for both the data integrity check, the extended assessment and the manual review.

 -  **Extended Metadata Assessment Reference Guide:** describes in detail each item that is included within the checklist for the extended metadata assessment.
 Each item on the checklist will have the following accompanying text available within the metadata assessment reference guide:
    -  A description of the item and why it should be checked
    -  Recommendations on what to do with the item based on your findings

-   -  Instructions on tools or processes you can use to assess whether or not the item is problematic
-   -  Instructions on tools or processes that can be used to fix the item if it is identified as problematic
+> NB: The extended metadata assessment is most easily conducted via the use of the R-markdown report.

 - **Manual Review:** describes processes that need to be assessed manually as there may be no easy way to rationalize this concepts through automated processes.
 This includes the following:
   - Naming Conventions